PACT Training Overview

 A Psychobiological Approach to Couple Therapy® (PACT), developed by Dr. Stan Tatkin, is a fusion of attachment theory, developmental neuroscience, and arousal regulation.
 PACT has a reputation for effectively treating the most challenging couples.

 Three 3-day Level I sessions and two 3-day Level II sessions feature a combined didactic and multimedia delivery of information, group discussion, experiential exercises, clinical video presentations, case consultation, and live case enactments.
-Trainings deepen knowledge about all aspects of PACT, including assessment of and interventions for attachment, arousal regulation, and neurological capacity.
-A manual, online forums, downloadable articles, webinars, and online quizzes and tutorials are included.
+Trainings deepen understanding about all aspects of PACT, including assessment of and interventions for attachment, arousal regulation, and neurological capacity.
+A manual, online forums, downloadable articles, webinars, and online quizzes and tutorials are included and help participants integrate PACT techniques into clinical practice.

 PACT Training Preview